csibman27/LCManagerV3/README.md

-# 👋 Welcome to the Final Project of Tibor Molnar in HDIP22
+# 👋 Welcome to the Final Project for HDIP22

 # Name of project: LCManagerV3
+# Student name: Tibor Molnar
+# Student number: 20074237

 # Abstract